 Located in southern Ghana, Kakum National Park offers visitors the chance to explore a tract of unspoiled tropical rainforest filled with fascinating animals - including rare forest elephants and buffalo.
 Over 250 different bird species have been recorded within the park, and there's an excellent canopy walkway measuring some 1150 feet/350 meters.

 As Ghana's largest national park, Mole is the top safari destination for visiting wildlife lovers.
 It is home to elephant, buffalo, leopard and the rare roan antelope.
 If you're lucky, you may spot one of the park's recently re-introduced lions, while the birdlife here is also fantastic.
 There are options for vehicle and walking safaris under the supervision of a local guide.

 Located in Accra, Kotoka International Airport (ACC) is Ghana's main gateway for overseas travelers.
 Major airlines that fly to Kotoka International Airport include Delta Airlines, British Airways, Emirates and South African Airways.
-Visitors from most countries (including those in North America and Europe) will need a visa to enter the country - check this website for further details on requirements and processing times.
+Visitors from most countries (including those in North America and Europe) will need a visa to enter the country - check this website or consult with your nearest embassy for further details on requirements and processing times.